Friday, November 22, 2024

 Update!

-The results from the 2016 studies are now in and they were everything John hoped they would be.
+The results from the 2016 studies are everything John hoped they would be.
 Thanks to that work, the Natural Resources Conservation Service did create a new Conservation Practice Standard to provide technical and financial assistance to farmers and ranchers to apply compost as a tool for carbon sequestration and improved plant production.

 If you’re interested in getting started, here’s a link to Conservation Standard 336.
 Print it off and take it to your local NRCS office for more assistance.